 Figure 5.3.2e.
-Histograms of the hydraulic head residuals for the Carrizo Aquifer, the Calvert Bluff Formation, the Simsboro Aquifer, the Hooper Aquifer, and the shallow groundwater flow System for the steady state period.
+Histograms of the hydraulic head residuals for the Carrizo Aquifer, the Calvert Bluff Formation, the Simsboro Aquifer, the Hooper Aquifer, and the shallow groundwater flow system the across the entire model domain for the steady-state period.